INSTRUMENTS / GENERATORS

 - width - Determines how far upward the harmonics are cloned.

-- str - Strength places emphases on the first/early harmonic clones.
+- str - Strength places emphases on the upper harmonic clones.

-- shift - Offset or gap between the fundamental frequency to 1st harmonic generated by the harmonizer (ofs = offset in octaves, step = offset in harmonic steps).
+- shift - Shifts the harmonics relative to the fundamental frequency (ofs = offset in octaves, step = offset in harmonics).
+Drag up for additive offsets and down for multiplier offsets.

 - Harmonizer mix - 'amt' as above.